 How to Clean a Pellet Grill

 This efficiency is also reflected in the cleaning and maintenance of pellet grills.
-Some of the best pellet grills in the market include Pit Boss 700 FB Pellet Grill, the Z Grills 700E Wood Pellet Grill and Smoker, and the Traeger Pro Series 575 Grill.
+Some of the best pellet grills in the market include the Z Grills 700E Wood Pellet Grill and Smoker.

 While pellet grills have an intricate internal structure due to their many electrical and mechanical components, they are simple and straightforward to clean.
 Unlike other grills, pellet grills do not accumulate a lot of food debris.
 However, to avoid fat and grease buildup, it is best to clean them frequently, preferably after every cooking session.
 All components should be cleaned individually for the best results.

 Therefore, always remove the greased pan and the grates from the grill before cleaning them.
 Grease buildup can be tough to remove so soak the grates in hot, soapy water so that the buildup softens up.
 After a few minutes, take the grates out and scrape the residue off with a scouring pad.